ferrucc-io/ferruccio/content/about.md

 Hello my name is Ferruccio Balestreri.

-I come from Milan, Italy 🇮🇹 but this doesn't mean I'm a great cook.
+I come from Milan, Italy and I write code, design and write blog posts.

-I like to code and my favorite programming language is Clojure.
+My favorite programming language is Clojure.
 If you're interested in learning it [start from here](https://www.braveclojure.com/).

-Over the years I've made so many projects that I've lost the count.
+Over the years I've made [so many projects](/projects) that I've lost count.
 In this website you can find some articles on what I've learned.

 I'm actively collecting a list of useful resources that I take inspiration from and you can find it [here](/references).